gre-v-el/RayMarching-Editor/README.md

 The program is meant to be a 3D modeling software for creating scenes with [ray marching](https://www.youtube.com/watch?v=Cp5WWtMoeKg).
 The motivation came from the lack of dedicated easy-to-use real-time software of this intent.

+Current state of the project can be seen [here](https://gre-v-el.github.io/RayMarching-Editor/)

 ---

 <br/>